ntblab/neuropipe-support/doc/tutorial_thirdlevel/tutorial.rst

 This subject's stimuli order was slightly different.
 Instead of beginning with face images, their first set of stimuli were house images.
 They therefore have different face and house regressor files.
 They're provided for you already::

-  $ curl https://github.com/ntblab/neuropipe-support/raw/dev/doc/tutorial_thirdlevel/0831102_confba02_house.txt > design/house.txt
+  $ curl -k https://github.com/ntblab/neuropipe-support/raw/dev/doc/tutorial_thirdlevel/0831102_confba02_house.txt > design/house.txt
-  $ curl https://github.com/ntblab/neuropipe-support/raw/dev/doc/tutorial_thirdlevel/0831102_confba02_face.txt > design/face.txt
+  $ curl -k https://github.com/ntblab/neuropipe-support/raw/dev/doc/tutorial_thirdlevel/0831102_confba02_face.txt > design/face.txt

 We already made a template for the localizer run that works for different subjects, edited scripts/render-fsf-templates.sh to make a unique design file for each run, and created localizer.sh to run the two Feat analyses.
 Because we already copied these files into *~/protoype*, these changes will be present in the new subject's directory.
 All that's left is to render the templates and then run the analysis!
 First, fill in the templates::